-In January, Dr Rod Badcock, principal engineer at Victoria’s Robinson Research Institute, joined 2016 Nobel Prize winner in chemistry Sir Fraser Stoddart and other officially designated ‘foreign experts’ for a gala dinner and symposium in Beijing’s Great Hall of the People.
+In January, Dr Rod Badcock, principal engineer at Victoria University of Wellington's Robinson Research Institute, joined 2016 Nobel Prize winner in chemistry Sir Fraser Stoddart and other officially designated ‘foreign experts’ for a gala dinner and symposium in Beijing’s Great Hall of the People.

 His invitation from Chinese Premier Li Keqiang expressed “heartfelt gratitude” for the work he is doing in the country.
 The evening was preceded by a day-long event where the experts were invited to identify solutions to problems and opportunities to be explored.